Date First Published: December 2, 2014

-The health care facility should study and verify the authenticity of the methods of creating the care plans.
+The health care facility should develop the Care plans themselves or study and verify the authenticity of the methods of creating the care plans.
 It is expected that these care plans would be endorsed by an appointed body of clinicians (e.g. Clinical Governance Committee) and other care providers of that particular health care facility.

 In the CIS, Care Plans take the form of sets of care packages made up of tasks arranged, sequenced, bundled together and scheduled according to work flows.
-Tools bundled with the CIS provided by the vendor would enable appointed teams of clinicians and others (care plan designers) to customize Care Plans already provided or to build new ones, according to their needs.
-The tools provide the means to:
+Tools bundled with the CIS (provided by the vendor) would enable appointed teams of clinicians and others (care plan designers) to customize Care Plans already provided or to build new ones, according to their needs.
+These tools provide the means to:

 - Arrange, sequence and schedule sets of tasks according to work flows or care pathways

-- Put together various orders to create care sets that will initiate the above tasks
+- Put together various orders to create care sets and order sets that will initiate the above tasks

-- Fashion and furnish guides on how a task is to be performed
+- Fashion and make available guides on how tasks are to be performed

 - Design documentation forms or charts for the capture of data generated by the planned tasks

-The content of a Care Plan is designed to cover all aspects of the management of a particular health problem.
-Therefore, Care plans are designed and constructed such that the contents and their arrangement caters for various groups of patients categorized mainly according to the diagnosis and its ramifications (stage, severity, effect and complications).
-The application software have the capability of linking an appropriate plan to a documented diagnosis.
+Care plans are designed and constructed such that the contents and their arrangement caters for various groups of patients categorized mainly according to the diagnosis and its ramifications (stage, severity, effect and complications).
+The entire service is then considered as a service product.
+The CIS application software have the capability of linking an appropriate plan to a documented diagnosis.
 Because the accuracy and specificity of the diagnosis changes with time and with the data available, any change in the diagnosis warrants (triggers) a change in the content of the Care Plan.